WouafIT/Web_app/README.md

 You can include it from Apache to get all the vhost configuration done.
 This file contain a comment with the commands to create the self signed certificates to uses.

-Note: It's a shame, but for now, even if all the static files are built using node, npm and webpack, the index file uses PHP to generate dynamic data served to visitors (and obviously, search engines, aka Google).
+Note: It's a shame, but for now, even if all the static files are built using Node, NPM and Webpack, the index file uses PHP to generate dynamic data served to visitors (and obviously, search engines, aka Google).
-This will be changed to uses a full node server instead but for now this is not in the top of the TODO list.
+This will be changed to uses a full Node server instead but for now this is not in the top of the TODO list.
 Sorry for that.

 Todo